g1ahsia/ai-assistant/CHATS-API.md

 **Note on `createdBy`:**
 - Automatically set to the authenticated user who adds the message
-- Essential for collaborative conversations to show who asked each question
+- Essential for collaborative chats to show who asked each question
 - Includes user name and email for easy identification in the UI

 ---